w3c/web-advertising/admetrics.md

-What is needed is a privacy protective and secure way to communicate this information, making aggregated statistics derived from it available for recording by advertisers and external “audience measurement” servers, in such a way that does not identify or "single-out" the user.
+What is needed is a privacy protective and secure way to communicate this information, making aggregated statistics derived from it available for recording by advertisers and external “audience measurement” servers, in such a way that the user can not be identified or "singled-out".

 In addition the protocol used to communicate the data must allow the receiving server (or servers) to detect with some certainty whether the data relates to a real human being, i.e. to detect ad fraud.